Duration: 4 Weeks Onsite

 7:00 p.m. to 8:30 p.m., two students do their teaching practice.

 Students will receive their feedback from their instructor regarding their teaching practice the following day.
 Each student will be required to be here a minimum of 8 nights total until 7:00 p.m. or 9:00 p.m. either student teaching or working on their final course assignment.

 Is it easy to get a Work Visa in Spain?

 If you are citizen of the EU, you can easily work in Spain.
 It will take more time to find working visa assistance if you are an American citizen, Australian or any other non-EU country resident.
 If you are an American with family living in a European country, you may even be eligible to apply for the Spanish citizenship.
 Find out more at your local Spanish Consulate.
 Other than that, you have to find a school that will be willing to apply for a work visa for you.

 The usual teaching season only lasts from mid-September until late June.
 For the rest of the year, you may be unemployed, unless you are willing to work in a summer camp for children in July and August or teach privately.
 This also applies for Easter and Christmas breaks.

-Azca Area: Located in one of the most modern areas of the city, next to the Paseo de la Castellana and near the Santiago Bernabeu stadium, Azca is an area filled with a multitude of nightclubs and pubs.
+Azca Area: Located in one of the most modern areas of Madrid, next to the Paseo de la Castellana and near the Santiago Bernabeu stadium, Azca is an area filled with a multitude of nightclubs and pubs.
 The most notable places here are the Orense Street with its Salsa atmosphere and Avenida de Brasil, with its large nightclub where many people meet and dance until early morning.

 Paseo del Prado: The walk through a beautiful botanical garden.